We're following all the rules… so why does it still feel off?

 What Makes VeloRESET Different

-Most Programs Treat the Arm.
-VeloRESET Treats the Pattern Behind the Arm
+Most Programs Target the Arm.
+VeloRESET Targets the Pattern Behind the Arm

 Pain, velocity loss, and confidence dips never appear out of nowhere.
 They are predictable movement patterns every struggling youth pitcher shows before the arm ever hurts.